Induced arithmetic removal for partition-regular patterns of complexity 1: Introduction

 \textbf{Note.} Unlike in previous work, this definition of an arithmetic pattern incorporates multiple colourings at once.
 In this way, a monochromatic 3-term arithmetic progression can be expressed as a single pattern instead of a union of $r$ separate patterns.
 For example, when $r = 2$, this is given by $(\set{x, x+d, x+2d}, \set{\chi_1, \chi_2})$, where $\chi_i: [3] \rightarrow [2]$ is the constant colouring $\chi_i \equiv i$.

 Induced arithmetic removal lemmas were established in the work of \cite{induced-over-f2, trans-invariant, induced-1}, and \cite{full-induced}, but, unlike in the graph-theoretic setting, the results of both \cite{induced-1} and \cite{full-induced} only hold with the caveat that a small number of `non-generic' instances might remain behind.
-In the case of complexity 1 patterns, Fox, Tidor and Zhao \cite{induced-1} proved the following, with $\Lambda_{\mathcal{H}}(\phi)$ denoting the density of the instances of $\mathcal{H}$ under a colouring $\phi$ (this is defined formally in Definition \ref{def:pattern-density}).
+In the case of complexity 1 patterns, Fox, Tidor and Zhao \cite{induced-1} proved the following, with $\Lambda_{\mathcal{H}}(\phi)$ denoting the density of the instances of $\mathcal{H}$ under a colouring $\phi$ (see Definition \ref{def:pattern-density}).

 \begin{theorem}[Induced removal for complexity 1 patterns \cite{induced-1}] Fix $\epsilon > 0$, an integer $r > 0$, and an arithmetic pattern $\mathcal{H}$ of complexity 1.
 There exists a $\delta = \delta(\epsilon, r, \mathcal{H})$ satisfying the following.
 If $\phi:\vecsp{p}{n} \rightarrow [r]$ is an $r$-colouring of $\vecsp{p}{n}$ such that $\Lambda_{\mathcal{H}}(\phi) \leq \delta$, then $\phi$ can be made $\mathcal{H}$-free on $\vecsp{p}{n}\backslash\set{0}$ by recolouring at most an $\epsilon$-proportion of $\vecsp{p}{n}$. \end{theorem}